skullk1d/typescript-react-sandbox/README.md

 * TypeScript transpiler ([TypeScript](https://www.typescriptlang.org/) + [TypeScript loader](https://github.com/TypeStrong/ts-loader))
 * CSS preprocessor and UI utilities ([SASS](http://sass-lang.com/) and [Bootstrap 4](https://getbootstrap.com/))
 * Test framework ([Karma](https://karma-runner.github.io/1.0/index.html) + [Jasmine](https://jasmine.github.io/2.8/introduction))

-As long as requirements for the challenge are met, feel free to add additional npm packages and modify files in the starter kit as you see fit.

 A barebones web application with routing, seed data, and stubbed out REST API is also included to get you started.
 See [Using the REST API](#using-the-rest-api) once you're up and running for more information.